shaolinmkz/fast-food-fast/README.md

 [Andela Fellowship](https://andela.com/fellowship/)

 ## Acknowledgments
-* I appreciate anynoe who has impacted in these project.
+* I appreciate anyone who has impacted in these project.
 You are all awesome!!!
+* Salute to all my Learning facilitators and team mates.
+Your're the real MVP!!!
+* I appreciate my Dad and family members for their strong support.
+Your're truly exceptional!!!